Bouché, Louis George

 Active in New York, N.Y.; Old Chatham, N.Y.

-Collection Summary: An interview of Louis Bouché conducted by William E. Woolfenden on 1963 Mar.
-13 for the Archives of American Art.
+Collection Summary: An interview of Louis Bouché conducted on 1963 March 13, by William E. Woolfenden, for the Archives of American Art.

 Bouché speaks of the Penguin Club, including Walt Kuhn's leadership, artists' balls, banquets and sketch classes; European artists at the Penguin Club including Jules Pascin, Albert Gleizes, and others; his association with the Daniel Gallery; his "lace curtain period"; his art education; teaching; working at Wanamaker's and the Folsom Gallery; Walter Arensberg's parties; and his father, Henri's career as a designer.
 Bouché recalls Marcel Duchamp, Samuel Wood Gaylor, Elsa von Freytag-Loringhoven, John Quinn, and others.